8.2 Specular Reflection and Transmission

 The Refract() function computes the refracted direction wt given an incident direction wi, surface normal n in the same hemisphere as wi, and eta, the ratio of indices of refraction in the incident and transmitted media, respectively.
-The Boolean return value indicates whether a valid refracted ray was returned in *wt; it is false in the case of total internal refraction.
+The Boolean return value indicates whether a valid refracted ray was returned in *wt; it is false in the case of total internal reflection.

 Squaring both sides of Snell’s law lets us compute :